FlavScents AInsights Entry for 3-thiohexanol (CAS: 51755-83-0)

 8. Practical Insights for Formulators

-3-Thiohexanol is valued for its ability to impart a realistic sulfurous note, enhancing the authenticity of savory flavors and green fragrances.
-Formulators should be aware of its potency and potential to dominate a composition if used excessively.
-Synergies with other sulfur-containing compounds can enhance its impact, while careful balancing with other notes is crucial to avoid overpowering the desired profile.
-It is often under-used due to its strong odor, but when applied judiciously, it can significantly enhance product realism.
+3-thiohexanol is valued for its ability to impart a realistic sulfurous note, enhancing the authenticity of savory flavors.
+It synergizes well with other sulfur-containing compounds and umami enhancers.
+Formulators should be cautious of its high potency, as overuse can lead to overpowering and undesirable sensory profiles.
+It is often under-utilized due to its intense odor, but when used judiciously, it can significantly enhance flavor complexity.

 Citation hooks: FlavScents; industry practice